PC-Admin/perthserverplus.com/content/post/a-free-website.md

 ]
 +++

-In today's digital age, having a website is essential for any business or individual who wants to promote their brand or services online.
-However, creating a website can be a costly and time-consuming process.
-Luckily, with the right tools and a bit of creativity, it is possible to build a website for free, or at a very low cost.
+This is how I created this very website for FREE using Hugo and other technologies to host a "static website".
+A lot of websites today have server-side scripting, databases or other complex systems (like WordPress) powering their websites.
+But web hosting can be simpler and more affordable by opting out of these heavyweight features and creating a website that's just simple static content.
+Since hosting a static website is so affordable, many large tech companies (GitHub, GitLab, Amazon, CloudFlare) will offer to host your static website for free to encourage you to use their platform.

 ### It All Starts With a Domain Name

 ---

-Disclaimer: before we start, it's important to note that creating a website is not entirely free.
+Disclaimer: before we start, it's important to note that creating a static website is not entirely free.
 In this post, we will assume that you have already rented a domain name, which can cost anywhere from a few dollars to hundreds of dollars per year.
-In our case, we rented the perthserverplus.com domain from namesilo.com for a yearly fee of $15.95 AUD.
+In our case, we rented the perthserverplus.com domain from [www.namesilo.com](https://www.namesilo.com/) for a yearly fee of ~$16 AUD.

 ![NameSilo Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/1/12/NameSilo_Logo.svg/798px-NameSilo_Logo.svg.png)